 While larger farms can sell their whey to industrial buyers, many small-scale producers don’t generate enough to interest them.
 The nutrient-rich whey is an excellent fertilizer, but too much can pollute local waterways and kill aquatic life, ensuring that dispersal is heavily regulated.
 Pigs thrive on the stuff, and many farms convert whey to protein powder.
 However, since these methods require additional facilities beyond the capabilities of smaller operations, the dairy community has to get creative.

 Enjoy this liquor on its own, or to replace vodka in your evening cocktail.
 “As people want products that are unique and want to avoid sugary mixers, I wanted something that could be just as good neat as it is in a mixed drink.
-It’s bold yet delicate and can really stand on its own as a sippable spirit,” says Darchuk.
+It’s bold yet delicate and can really stand on its own as a sippable spirit,” said Darchuk.

 Whether you want to shrink your environmental impact or you enjoy unique beverages, snag yourself a bottle next time you’re at the liquor store.
 Liquor might not solve our problems, but it’s worth a shot.